ir-engine/ir-engine/packages/server-core/src/media/static-resource-search/README.md

 The Static Resource Search service acts as a bridge between clients and the vector database, providing:

 - **Semantic Search**: Natural language queries across static resources
-- **Field-Specific Search**: Target specific fields like caption, description, tags, material, style, object_type, location, or color
+- **Field-Specific Search**: Target specific fields like caption, tags, material, style, object_type, location, or color
 - **Relevance Scoring**: Results sorted by similarity to the search query
 - **Filtering**: Additional filters by project, type, or mime type
 - **Pagination**: Standard pagination support with limit and skip